Expedia, Orbitz win U.S. approval to merge

 Orbitz's share price rose from about $11.25 to about $11.90 during regular trading and was at $12 after the regular close.

+Expedia spokeswoman Sarah Gavin said that the company was "pleased" to win Justice Department approval.
+She did not say when the deal would close.

-Expedia and Priceline face increasing competition from the likes of Google Inc (GOOGL.O), airlines and hotel chains, which also sell itineraries on their websites.
+Expedia and Priceline face increasing competition from the likes of Google Inc, airlines and hotel chains, which also sell itineraries on their websites.

 Baer said that during a six-month investigation, the Antitrust Division found no evidence that consumers would face higher charges if the two booking companies merged.
 They also found that hotels, car rental companies and airlines were unlikely to be harmed.